Andy Glazer: Poker

 Glazer had often earned extra money during his education by taking trips to Las Vegas or Atlantic City to play blackjack and poker.
 After his aborted law career, he resumed this habit while he tried establishing himself as a writer.
 He soon found himself achieving greater success in poker than in writing.
 Glazer later met Phil Hellmuth at a spiritual place in Northern California called Esalen and they became close friends.
 His relationship with Hellmuth led to Glazer becoming the tournament reporter for the World Series of Poker.
 His tournament reports were widely liked for their regard to detail and emotion.

 Glazer went on to become a columnist for Card Player Magazine and the Detroit Free Press.
 He also wrote the books Casino Gambling the Smart Way: How to Have More Fun and Win More Money and Complete Idiot's Guide to Poker (The Complete Idiot's Guide).
-He also helped Hellmuth write Play Poker like the Pros and was mentioned several times in Positively Fifth Street.
+He helped Hellmuth write Play Poker like the Pros and was mentioned several times in Positively Fifth Street.
 Right before his death he started writing for finaltablepoker.com.

 Though better known in the poker community for his writing; Glazer did achieve some success playing in poker tournaments.
-In 2002, Glazer finished 22nd in the World Series of Poker Main Event.
+In 2002, Glazer finished 22nd in the World Poker Open Championship.
 In 2003, he finished sixth in the World Poker Tour (WPT) Invitational.
 In 2004, he won two preliminary tournaments at the Crown Australian Poker Championship.
 By the time of his death from complications from a blood clot, Andy Glazer's total live tournament winnings exceeded $75,000.